darktable-org/dtdocs/content/preferences-settings/import.md

 $(SEQUENCE)          a sequence number within the import job
 $(MAX_WIDTH)         maximum image width to limit within export session
 $(MAX_HEIGHT)        maximum image height to limit within export session
-$(ID)                unique identification number of the image in darktable's database
+$(ID)                unique identification number of the image in Ansel's database
 $(YEAR)              year at the date of import
 $(MONTH)             month at the date of import
 $(DAY)               day at the date of import